TurukTheCook/localess/README.md

 > For further OPs you can use elasticsearch js client (see [API](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html))

-It should looks like something like this:
+Init should looks like something like this:
 ```js
 'use strict';